-Overseas Nurses now permitted to work in the UK straight after qualifying
+Overseas nurses now permitted to work in the UK straight after qualifying

-The Nursing and Midwifery Council (NMC) has announced that overseas (Non-EU) Nurses will now able to work in UK immediately after qualifying.
+The Nursing and Midwifery Council (NMC) has announced that overseas (Non-EU) Nurses will now able to work in the UK immediately after qualifying.

-Previously required to have gained twelve months experience prior to registering to work as a nurse in the UK, the rules have been altered following a review undertaken by the NMC.
+Previously required to have gained twelve months experience prior to registering to work as a nurse in the UK, the rules have been altered following a review that was undertaken by the NMC.
 The regulator aims to make the application process more accessible to overseas applicants.

 Emma Broadbent, Director of Registration and Revalidation at the Nursing and Midwifery Council said: